VincentTam/catalanNum/README.md

 Advantages and disadvantages:
 ---

-- C: runs (≥100χ) faster, but more difficult to write
+- C: runs (≥100×) faster, but more difficult to write
 - GNU Octave: runs slower, but easier to write

-Which one to use?
+Conclusion: which one to use?
 ---

 - C: for *serious* performance reasons/arbitrary precision since the